5 Ways to Increase Retail Sales in 2021

 58% of that $2.3 trillion dollars was placed on mobile devices (i.e. iPhone, Androids, iPads) according to the study.
 80% of retail shoppers used a mobile phone inside a physical store to look up product reviews and compare prices.
 As society starts to mature towards the idea of mobile shopping, that $2.3 trillion will only increase in the future.

-Which ties into our first lesson!
+This ties into our first lesson!

 Lesson 1: Build a Solid Website to Retail Boost Sales